Glaucoma Specialist in Detroit, MI

 Treatment usually consists of prescription eye drops, which help to lower pressure inside the eyes.
 This helps to protect the optic nerve.

-Other treatment options depend upon individual circumstances, including how far along glaucoma has progressed.
+Other treatment options, including glaucoma surgery, depend upon individual circumstances, including how far along glaucoma has progressed.
 They include:

 - Trabeculoplasty.
 Using a laser beam, your ophthalmologist unclogs blocked channels in the trabecular meshwork.